 Eat fewer calories than you burn.
 Sounds simple enough, right?
 Then why is it so darn hard to lose weight?

-As a Coach, I can tell you that my clients who struggle with the scale do so for a multitude of different reasons, all of which are real and valid, and all of which we can push through with a bit of raised awareness and hard work.
-You don’t need to stay stuck in the same body that’s been dragging you down for years, frustrated, discouraged, feeling hopeless when you look in the mirror.
+As a nutritionist, I can tell you that my clients who've struggled with the scale did so for a variety of reasons, all of which are real and valid.
+And all of which we can push through with a bit of raised awareness and mindset work.

 Honestly, weight loss starts in the mind.
 We hear it starts in the kitchen or the gym, but think about what got you there?
 Your mindset.
 It stared with a choice to eat that healthy food or to get your butt into the gym.
-You cannot and will not lose the weight and keep it off until you're in the right frame of mind to do it.
+You cannot and will not achieve lasting weight loss until you're in the right frame of mind to do it.
 Because in my experience, no one was ever successful guilting, shaming and punishing themselves into a smaller body.
-When we talk about “willpower” and “focus,” we’re talking about your mental game.
+When we talk about “willpower” and “motivation,” we’re talking about your mental game.
 And the truth is in order to live healthier, you've to get your head healthy too.

-What kinds of MENTAL barriers are keeping you from losing the weight?
+What kinds of MENTAL barriers keep you from losing the weight?

-1. Poor Body Image: A poor body image has been proven to keep people from fully committing to weight loss.
-If you don’t feel good about yourself, you are much more likely to give up before you get to your goal.
+1. Poor Body Image.
+A poor body image has been proven to keep people from fully committing to weight loss.
+If you don’t feel good about yourself, you're much more likely to give up before you reach your goal.
 To improve your body image, try focusing on your best quality.
-Practice impeccable grooming and quality self-care.
-You do not have to be at goal weight to style your hair, put on a bit of makeup or wear clothes that make you feel good about yourself.
+Practice grooming and quality self-care.
+You don't have to be at your goal weight to style your hair, put on a bit of makeup or wear clothes that make you feel good about yourself.
 Be as kind to yourself as you are to others.

-3. Comparing Yourself to Others: Simply put, when you compare yourself to others, you lose.
-Occasionally, comparisons can boost your ego or motivate you to work harder, but most often, comparisons result in a disastrous attack on your self-confidence and self-worth.
+3. Comparing Yourself to Others.
+Simply put, when you compare yourself to others, you lose.
+Occasionally, comparisons can boost your ego or motivate you to work a little harder, but more often, the comparison trap results in a disastrous attack on your self-confidence and self-worth.
 Focus on your journey and stay in your lane.
 It's easy to judge based on what we see on the surface, but the truth is you really have no idea how well or easy someone else's journey is going.
 Don’t worry about the other guy.
-Weight loss is all about YOU.
+Your weight loss is all about YOU.

-5. Lack of Trust: If you don’t believe you can lose the weight, you won’t.
-Simple as that.
-You’ll make excuses to skip exercising and eating better.
+5. Lack of Trust.
+If you don’t believe you can lose the weight, you won’t.
+It really is simple as that.
+You’ll find a million excuses to skip out on exercise and avoid eating better.
 You'll consistently find "reasons" you can't show up for yourself.
 And you'll talk yourself out of any progress made along the way.
 Basically, your self-talk and follow through will stink.
 If you're consistently saying things like, "I don't have time," "I lack willpower," "I just love food too much," the truth is you'll look for opportunities to sabotage your goals left and right.
 The saying really rings true: if you believe it, you can achieve it.

-To blast through your mental barriers, you’ve got to learn to love yourself and that means knowing yourself, seeing yourself as you really are (not what you think you are), and being willing to treat yourself the way you would your best friend or a loved one.
+To push through your mental barriers, you’ve got to learn how to love yourself, at any size.
+And that means knowing yourself, seeing yourself as you really are (not who you think you are), and being willing to treat yourself the way you would a friend or a loved one.
 It means identifying and leaning into your strengths, recognizing you are worthy, and connecting to the core of who you are.
 Because trust me when I tell you, you can have the worst day of your life and it will not magically be made better because you're in a smaller pant size.